Massachusetts Institute of Technology

 Completion: 2024

-Currently under construction, the new Music Building will relocate MIT’s music program to the dynamic and evolving West Campus area and consolidate many of its activities under a single roof.
+Currently under construction, the new Edward and Joyce Linde Music Building relocates MIT’s music program to the dynamic and evolving West Campus area and consolidates many of its activities under a single roof.

 Overview